-WHO CAN APPLY: Although preference may be given to those with ongoing or past research in the Indian Ocean - all are welcome to apply.
+WHO CAN APPLY: Although preference may be given to those with ongoing or past research in the Pacific Ocean - all those affiliated with a US institution that can support subawards are welcome to apply.
 In the case of multiple qualified applicants for the position, final selection will be made by the U.S. GO-SHIP Executive Council in consultation with the Principal Investigators.